The Outwaters: Release

 The Outwaters premiered at the New Jersey Film Festival on February 12, 2022.
-It went on to play on such other film festivals as the Unnamed Footage Festival, Panic Fest, and the Chattanooga Film Festival, as well as the Dead of Night Film Festival in Liverpool, England.
+It went on to play at other American film festivals like the Unnamed Footage Festival, Panic Fest, and the Chattanooga Film Festival, as well as British festivals such as the Dead of Night Film Festival in Southport.
 By September 2022, the film's North American distribution rights were acquired by Cinedigm.
-By February 3, 2023, Blue Finch Film Releasing acquired the film's international distribution rights for territories outside North America.
+In February 2023, Blue Finch Film Releasing acquired distribution rights for territories outside North America.

-The film is scheduled to receive a limited theatrical release by Cinedigm in the United States on February 9, 2023, followed by a release on the horror streaming service Screambox on February 17, 2023.
+The film received a limited theatrical release by Cinedigm in the United States on February 9, 2023, followed by a release on the horror streaming service Screambox on February 17, 2023.

-An after-party was held at a bar in Astoria, Queens on February 13, 2023 and included a showing of Harmony Korine’s Trash Humpers.
+An after-party was held at a bar in New York City's Astoria neighborhood on February 13, 2023, and included a showing of Harmony Korine's film Trash Humpers.